wsor4035/dev.luanti.org/content/for-creators/schematic.md

 When using `core.place_schematic`, you can provide the offset manually by changing the reference pos.

 ## Incomplete
-Missing some explainations about yslice_prob against individual node probability
+Missing some explanations about `yslice_prob` against individual node probability